hackforprivacy/internetfreedomhack-website/_includes/suggest_an_idea.md

 - How does the internet need to change, to be a force for good in society?
 - How can we use the internet in a different way to make that happen?
 - What existing projects can we build on or support?

-For examples of the kinds of ideas you could work on, see these fantastic final projects from last year's hackathon:

-- [DecentralisedU](https://github.com/tommycp3/uport) by Privacy Enablers: A decentralized system through which users can own and control their data!
-- [L33t Sp3ak 2.0](https://github.com/kendricktan/leetspeak2.0) by #!: Cryptography that’s readable by humans but not by machines!
-- [WhatchaNo?](https://github.com/hpand3/whatchano): A platform that will show you the posts with the worst sentiment from your social media accounts.
-- [Internet Freedom Launchpad](https://github.com/samuelhbne/vpn-launchpad): A cloud based dynamic and disposable VPN solution that gives you a new instance everytime you use it and stores no logs.
-- [Free Elbownia!](https://writer.inklestudios.com/stories/cdnz) by Crypto Anarchists: A privacy game where Agent Frankie F from Freedonia infiltrates Elbownia to extract information that will be used to destroy the “Great Elbownian Firewall”.
-Agent Frankie F will have to overcome several internet privacy traps to succeed at his mission.

 Ideas can be big and crazy or just for fun – they are starting points, and they don’t have to be technical.
 The event is about getting together with like-minded people, getting started and having fun, evolving our ideas as we go.